MrMimic/logflow/cookbook/README.md

 Now, you are ready to parser and learn the correlations.
 You will find several scripts for helping you to configure LogFlow according to your wishes.

-If you just want to test quikly :
+If you just want to test quickly :
 ```python
 python3.6 total_Windows.py
 ```

 Have fun :)

+## List of scripts :

+## Documentation
+More documentation can be found on our readthedoc project :